owncloud/docs/docs/getting-started.md

 ## Build Pipeline and Web Deployment

-Please refer to [the documentation build pipeline](./the-build-pipeline.md) to learn about how the documentation is built and deployed to the web.
+Please refer to [the documentation build pipeline](./the-build-pipeline.md) to learn about how the documentation is built and deployed to production.

 ## Getting Support